max-marschhauser/yugioh-card-search/readme.md

--   add landing page
+-   database page

-    -   maybe use react router
+    -   style cards to look more like real life

 -   add deck page